elowendeng/SimulateSight/README.md

 4. **Significant improvement in complex scenarios**: On the most challenging CAMO dataset, triple-stream Hierarchical reduces MAE by 10.8% vs single-stream.

+## Future Work
+Some further improvement ideas can be found in [idea.md](https://github.com/elowendeng/SimulateSight/blob/main/idea.md), and some experimental code is available in [attempt.ipynb](https://github.com/elowendeng/SimulateSight/blob/main/attempt.ipynb).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.